mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 4. Path to the demo dataset data records: `medperf_tutorial/mock_chexpert/images`.
 5. Path to the demo dataset data labels. `medperf_tutorial/mock_chexpert/labels`.

-Run the following to execute the test: (make sure you are in MedPerf's root folder)
+Run the following command to execute the test ensuring you are in MedPerf's root folder:

 ```bash
 medperf test run \